Hopp til hovedinnhold

 • Continue folic acid.
 400 micrograms daily remains the recommendation throughout early pregnancy.

 • Stay hydrated and eat well.
 A balanced diet with folate-rich foods (leafy greens, lentils, fortified cereals) supports early pregnancy health.
+Check out our pregnancy diet guide for a full breakdown of what to eat.

 Common Questions